MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

 * You must be [assigned the omnichannel administrator role](/dynamics365/omnichannel/administrator/add-users-assign-roles#understand-roles-and-their-privileges) to connect bots with omnichannel.
 * You'll need an [application registered in Azure](/azure/active-directory/develop/howto-create-service-principal-portal#create-an-azure-active-directory-application) before you can connect to omnichannel.
 * [!INCLUDE [Medical and emergency usage](includes/pva-usage-limitations.md)]

->[!IMPORTANT]
->Your bot must be in a published state for end-to-end capabilities to work as expected.
+* Your bot must be in a published state for end-to-end capabilities to work as expected.
 Ensure that you have [published your bot](./publication-fundamentals-publish-channels.md) prior to validating the integrated experience.
->
->If you want to test the bot on your custom website, you must use the embed code that is specified in the chat widget you set up in Omnichannel (see **Prerequisites** in the [Integrate a Power Virtual Agents bot](/dynamics365/omnichannel/administrator/configure-bot-virtual-agent#prerequisites) article).
-If you use the embed code from the Power Virtual Agents site, hand-off will not occur correctly.

 ## Install extension solutions